OpenNTF/dojo-webpack-plugin/README.md

 Simialr to `environment`, but used exclusively at build time.
 If both are specified, then `buildEnvironment` will be passed to the `loaderConfig` function when building, and `environment` will be passed to the `loaderConfig` function when the config is evaluated for use in the browser.
 This facilitates specifying different `loaderConfig` paths (e.g. `baseUrl`) for build vs. run.
 If only `environment` is specified, then it is used for both.

+### globalContext

+Specifies the path to use for resolving relative module ids passed to the [global require function](#the-global-require-function).
+Dojo resolves these against the page URL.
+If this option is specified as a relative path, then it is resolved against the webpack compiler context.
+If not specified, it defaults to the webpack compiler context.

+Note that the `globalContext` option is different than the Dojo loader config's `baseUrl` property in that it is used only for resolving relative path module identifiers (those that begin with a `.`) passed to the global require function.
+In contrast, the `baseUrl` property is used for resolving non-relative module ids that don't map to a defined package or path.

 ### loader

 This property is optional and specifies the module path of the built Dojo loader.
 See [Building the Dojo loader](#building-the-dojo-loader) for details.
 If not specified, then the loader will be built as part of the Webpack build.